| java.lang.Object | ||

 Concurrent Access

-As described in the javadoc for CertStoreSpi
+As described in the javadoc for CertStoreSpi, the

-and engineGetCRLs
+engineGetCertificates and engineGetCRLs methods

 must be thread-safe.
 That is, multiple threads may concurrently

-invoke these methods on a single LDAPCertStore
+invoke these methods on a single LDAPCertStore object

 (or more than one) with no ill effects.
 This allows a

-to search for a CRL while simultaneously
+CertPathBuilder to search for a CRL while simultaneously

 searching for further certificates, for instance.

-This is achieved by adding the synchronized
+This is achieved by adding the synchronized keyword to the

-and engineGetCRLs
+engineGetCertificates and engineGetCRLs methods.

 This classes uses caching and requests multiple attributes at once to minimize LDAP round trips.
 The cache is associated with the CertStore instance.
 It uses soft references to hold the values to minimize impact on footprint and currently has a maximum size of 750 attributes and a 30 second default lifetime.